jneitman/McDonalds-Menu-PCA-Clustering-and-Predicting/README.md

 # McDonald's Menu: Clustering and Predicting
-Clustering and Predicting for McDonald's Menu
+Clustering and Predicting for items on the McDonald's Menu.
+Both past and current items are considered within the clusterin and predictive model for future items.